kkrull/jspec/prototypes/docs/problems.md

 ----
 ## Interface with `jupiter-engine`
-### How to get `junit-jupiter-engine` to ask JavaSpec for `DynamicNodes` (tests and containers)
+### 3 - How to get Jupiter Engine to ask JavaSpec for tests and containers

 * [x] Tag the factory method with `@TestFactory`
-* [ ] _work here_ Tag the test/spec class with an extension: Is there an extension for test factories?
+* [ ] _work here_ Tag the test/spec class with an extension: Is there an extension for test
+  factories?
 * [ ] Call a Jupiter registration method?
 Does it need to be tagged with something else?

 A spec class can have full, programmatic access to JavaSpec by declaring a `@TestFactory` instance method that uses JavaSpec to return 1 or more `DynamicNode` objects back to JUnit.
 This works, and it's fairly simple to understand.
 However, it also involves non-trivial repetition for each spec file.

 Can a spec class be [tagged with a JUnit extension][junit-registering-extensions] instead of declaring a factory method, to reduce repetition?
+So far, it appears that that extension only makes a single instance of the test class for each `@Test`.
+It doesn't provide a means to generate multiple test instances, in a single call from a single entry point.

+Repeated or parameterized tests may be a way to (awkwardly) generate a test instance for each spec, by repeating the same JUnit test (template) method for each spec (i.e. each invocation is nothing like the last).

+Then again, doesn't `@TestFactory` do what I want?
+Can we just stop there?

 [junit-registering-extensions]: https://junit.org/junit5/docs/current/user-guide/#extensions-registration